spring10/my-devops-cicd-demo/README.md

 **Deploy**: Push to main branch to trigger pipeline

-See `GITHUB-IAM-ROLE-SETUP.md` and `CI-CD-DOCUMENTATION.md` for detailed setup.
+See `GITHUB-IAM-ROLE-SETUP.md` and `CI-CD-DOCUMENTATION.md` for detailed setup.# Pipeline Trigger Test